ce21b030/ce21b030/README.md

 - 👋 Hi, I’m @ce21b030
 - 👀 I’m interested in coding!
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on WebD Battle
+- 💞️ I’m looking to work on hands-on projects

 <!---
 ce21b030/ce21b030 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.